vaughany/yourls-bulk-import-and-shorten/readme.md

 ## To-Do

-* Make the forcing of titles to either generated from the URL or specified in the CSV file optional, so that YOURLS can try to pull one from the URL's website's HTML (which is probably the preferred option, but slow when doing huge imports).
+* Make theforcing of titles to either generated from the URL or specified in the CSV file optional, so that YOURLS can try to pull one from the URL's website's HTML (which is probably the preferred option, but slow when doing huge imports).

 ## History

+* **2020-07-31, v0.4:**     No meaningful code changes, but added a small Bash (Linux) script to make a large single-column CSV file for testing.
+You should be able to run it within Bash with `./create-large-csv.sh`.
+You might have to `chmod +x create-large-csv.sh` first.
-* 2020-07-25, v0.3:     Going through the issues on GitHub and saw #3 which looked like an easy addition, so now if a third, optional field is specified in the URL, that is used as a title.
+* **2020-07-25, v0.3:**     Going through the issues on GitHub and saw #3 which looked like an easy addition, so now if a third, optional field is specified in the URL, that is used as a title.
-* 2020-07-25, v0.2:     From a bug report via email about it running slowly processing thousands of rows, I've attempted a 'fix' by creating a title from the URL and passing that to the YOURLS function that would otherwise attempt to fetch one from the URL's HTML.
+* **2020-07-25, v0.2:**     From a bug report via email about it running slowly processing thousands of rows, I've attempted a 'fix' by creating a title from the URL and passing that to the YOURLS function that would otherwise attempt to fetch one from the URL's HTML.
-* 2014-07-17, v0.1:     Still a work in progress.
+* **2014-07-17, v0.1:**     Still a work in progress.

 ## Finally...